Single chapter

 — You’re going — she said, her tone final as she set the datapad away and put her hands on her waist, staring at him.

-frowned, feeling a little lost. — Hey, I was still thinking.
+null frowned, feeling a little lost. — Hey, I was still thinking.
 There’s some reading I wanna catch up on and I’ve been to Elysium before, nothing new to me there.

 — I know that you want to stay here to stare dreamily after the Commander and then torture yourself like the hero of some Victorian novel with the fact she’s a cold-hearted special ops type that would throw you in the line of fire if she had to, not even thinking twice.

 — Riiiight.
 And I was born yesterday.
-Seriously, .
+Seriously, null.
 You need to relax, flirt with some pretty girls that don’t wear more armour than a Krogan, forget about the Leipzig a little bit — she stood up and took his arm, dragging him out of the Crew Quarters. — Nihlus will meet us there, you get to make fun of me and see my colony markings done properly.

 Smiling, she touched the fading white paint on her face, slightly crooked as she had done it herself.